ERP shortlist for finance workflows

 Strong

-Process evidence focus.
-Strong operational visibility; advanced analytics may need added tooling.
+Strong process evidence visibility; advanced analytics may need added tooling.

 Strong